Are Green Kitchens Timeless or Trendy? According to Designers, It All Depends on the Shade

 (Image credit: Nathan Schroder.
 Design: Urbanology Designs)

 Rich and saturated, forest green exudes a stately charm.
 It’s a bold yet grounding color that works especially well in larger kitchens or those with ample natural light.
-“When paired with darker woods, such as walnut, and luxurious materials like marble, forest green can create a sense of enduring elegance,” suggest Nina.
+“When paired with darker woods, such as walnut, and luxurious materials like marble, forest green can create a sense of enduring elegance,” suggests Nina.

 This moody shade may be more of a statement than something like sage, but it retains a timeless quality thanks to its connection to nature and its historical reference.
-It's still nearly a neutral, so plenty of colors go with forest green.
+It's still nearly neutral, so plenty of colors go with forest green.

 4. Emerald Green